 Requirements to Register for VAT in South Africa

-A practical guide to the requirements to register for VAT, what SARS expects, and how businesses should judge readiness before applying.
+A practical guide to the requirements to register for VAT, what SARS expects, and how South African SMEs should judge eligibility and readiness before applying.

 - VAT registration depends on threshold, taxable-supply activity, and the business being able to support the application properly.